yaml/yaml-spec/spec/spec.md

 [Tags] in a YAML stream must therefore be [presented] in a canonical way so that such comparison would yield the correct results.

+: A YAML [processor] may treat equal [scalars] as if they were identical.

 ?
 Uniqueness

 : A [mapping's] [keys] are _unique_ if no two keys are equal to each other.

-?
-Identity

-: Two [nodes] are _identical_ only when they [represent] the same [native data structure].
-Typically, this corresponds to a single memory address.
-Identity should not be confused with equality; two equal [nodes] need not have the same identity.
-A YAML [processor] may treat equal [scalars] as if they were identical.
-In contrast, the separate identity of two distinct but equal [collections] must be preserved.
+Obviously, identical nodes are always considered equal.

 ### #.
 Serialization Tree